mohammadoftadeh/react-with-eva-icons/README.md

 export default App;
 ```
-- Call eva.replace(); to replace all elements with the data-eva data attribute with SVG elements.
+- Call ```js eva.replace(); ``` to replace all elements with the data-eva data attribute with SVG elements.
 You can also pass some additional parameters to the replace method to modify the replace function behavior.

 ## Available Scripts